elijahd16/Multi-Agent-DAO/README.md

 ## Scripts / Entry Points
 There are four main script files, each starting one of the specialized agents:

-### startPion.ts (ProposalAgent)
-- Path: packages/plugin-solana/src/startPion.ts
-- Bootstraps the ProposalAgent with a configuration (e.g., DB connection, memory manager).
-- Reads .env.pion for environment overrides.
-- Once up, the agent listens for proposal memory events and user requests (like !propose, !vote, !close).

-### startKron.ts (StrategyAgent)
-- Path: packages/plugin-solana/src/startKron.ts
-- Bootstraps the StrategyAgent for advanced trading logic.
-- Reads .env.kron for environment overrides.
-- After startup, it manages strategy creation, monitors price updates, and triggers token swaps automatically.

-### startVela.ts (TreasuryAgent)
+### e.g. startVela.ts (TreasuryAgent)
 - Path: packages/plugin-solana/src/startVela.ts
-- Bootstraps the TreasuryAgent to handle all treasury-related commands (!deposit, !verify, !balance, etc.).
+- Bootstraps the TreasuryAgent to handle all treasury-related commands (deposits, swaps, balance checks, etc.).
-- Connects to a Solana node (from SOLANA_RPC_URL) and to a DB for memory storage.
-- Maintains the treasury's on-chain wallet using environment key config.

-### startNova.ts (UserProfileAgent)
-- Path: packages/plugin-solana/src/startNova.ts
-- Bootstraps the "Nova" agent that handles user profiles.
-- Handles user messages, conversation context, possibly includes reputation updates.
-- Reads .env.nova for environment overrides.

-## Communication Flow
+## Communication Flow Example (for treasuryAgent):
-1. User enters commands (e.g., !propose, !deposit) in a chat interface.
+1. User types in chat (e.g., "i want to register my wallet <addresss>", "how do i deposit?", "i propose we swap 20 SOL for USDC".
-2. A Client Interface (Discord or Direct) captures the message and stores it as a Memory of type user_message.
+2. Agents capture the a Memory of type user_message.
 3. MemoryManager triggers a local event → MessageBroker broadcasts → The agent responsible for that memory type picks it up.
 4. E.g., if the message is a deposit command, TreasuryAgent sees it and processes it.
 5. The agent performs logic (maybe a swap, a deposit verification, or schedule a proposal).